 Symptoms of adrenal gland disorders tend to appear subtle at first.
 Over time, they typically worsen and become more frequent.
 If you experience any of these health issues on a recurrent basis, make an appointment with your doctor.

 Your doctor will likely use blood and imaging tests to diagnose adrenal gland disorders.
 They will probably start by ordering blood tests.
 They can use these tests to measure your levels of:

 - pituitary hormones

-Surgery is another treatment option for certain adrenal diseases.
-This procedure is typically used when:
+Surgery is another treatment option for certain adrenal disorders.
+Your doctor may recommend surgery if:

-- tumors are present on either the adrenal or pituitary glands
+- you have tumors on your adrenal or pituitary glands

 - hormone suppressants fail

 During treatment, your doctor will need to test your blood periodically to check your hormone levels.
 Since your adrenal glands are related to other organs in your endocrine system, your doctor will likely check for signs of disease in your pancreas, sex organs, thyroid gland, and pituitary gland too.

 Your adrenal glands, and the hormones they produce, are essential for everyday health.
 If you’re diagnosed with an adrenal gland disorder, it’s important to follow your doctor’s prescribed treatment plan.
 Your outlook will vary, depending on your diagnosis.
 Ask your doctor for more information about your specific diagnosis, treatment plan, and long-term outlook.